Mildred Dunnock: Career

 In 1966, she played Linda Loman for the third time in the television film adaptation of Death of a Salesman, alongside her original Broadway co-star, Lee J. Cobb.
 This earned Dunnock a nomination for an Emmy Award in 1967, in the category of Outstanding Single Performance by an Actress in a Leading Role in a Drama.

-Her final film was The Pick-up Artist (1987), which starred Robert Downey, Jr. and Molly Ringwald.
+Her final film was The Pick-up Artist (1987), which starred Robert Downey Jr. and Molly Ringwald.

 Dunnock has a star on the Hollywood Walk of Fame for her contribution to motion pictures, at 6613 Hollywood Boulevard.
 She is also a member of the American Theater Hall of Fame, which she was inducted into in 1983.

 Personal life and death

 Dunnock was married to Keith Urmy, an executive at Chemical Bank in Manhattan, from 1933 until her death.
 The couple had one child.
-In 1991, at age 90, Dunnock died from natural causes in Oak Bluffs, Massachusetts, although at that time she was a resident of nearby West Tilsbury.
+In 1991, at age 90, Dunnock died from natural causes in Oak Bluffs, Massachusetts, although at that time she was a resident of nearby West Tisbury.